DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 comprehensiveness and accuracy require Google and other popular universal search engine providers to invest massively in hardware and human expertise.
-This appears to be an increasingly high entry barrier for potential competitors entering the global search engine sector (see Dirk Lewandowski´s text in this reader).
+This appears to be an increasingly high entry barrier for potential competitors entering the global search engine sector.
 Danny Hillis, a well-known supercomputing pioneer and founder of the Long Now Foundation, has argued in *The New York Times* that ‘Google has constructed the biggest computer in the world, and it’s a hidden asset’.[^15]